shadawck/awesome-cli-frameworks/README.md

 - [docopt.cpp](https://github.com/docopt/docopt.cpp) : C++11 port of docopt.

 - [gflags](https://github.com/gflags/gflags) : The gflags package contains a C++ library that implements commandline flags processing.
 It includes built-in support for standard types such as string and the ability to define flags in the source file in which they are used.
 Online documentation available at:

+- [Lyra](https://github.com/bfgroup/Lyra) : A simple to use, composable, command line parser for C++ 11 and beyond.

 ## [Dart](https://dart.dev/)